Contingent vs Retained Search: Which Hospitality Recruiting Model Works Best?

 The Advantages of Contingent Recruiting in the Hospitality Industry

-Contingent recruiting plays a vital role in hospitality talent acquisition, particularly in environments where speed, flexibility, and volume matter.
-For many organizations, contingent staffing services provide an efficient way to respond to immediate hiring needs without long-term commitment.
+Contingent recruiting plays a vital role in hospitality talent acquisition, particularly in environments where speed, flexibility, and hiring volume matter.
+In today’s competitive job market, many organizations rely on contingent recruitment as an effective recruitment method to respond to immediate hiring needs without long-term obligation.
+When comparing contingent vs retained recruitment, contingent search offers a practical solution for operational roles where timing and availability are critical.

 Speed and Flexibility for Operational Hiring

-• Flexible engagement with one or multiple recruitment agencies
+• Flexible engagement with multiple firms, multiple recruiters, or multiple agencies working simultaneously

 Lower Upfront Financial Risk

-• Multiple similar roles need to be filled
+• Multiple similar roles or mid level positions need to be filled

-• The job description and success criteria are clearly defined
+• Job descriptions, hiring criteria, and success metrics are clearly defined

 Broad Access to Active Candidates